Burial grounds of Sint Eustatius: Unmarked cemeteries

 Furthermore, St. Eustatius has several eighteenth-century burial sites of free and enslaved Africans that have been (partially) excavated by archaeologists, such as the slave cemetery of the Godet plantation on the west coast of the island, next to Fort Amsterdam.
 And the plantation Golden Rock nearby F.D.
 Roosevelt Airport.
 In 2021, at least 48 graves of enslaved people were found at the Golden Rock site.

 History

 The Old Church Cemetery is considered the oldest cemetery in St. Eustatius.
 The oldest dated headstone in this cemetery is of Lucas Jacobsen, who died on Sept.
 17, 1686.
 Jacobsen was a governor on St. Eustatius from 1671 to 1672.
-Also buried in Salem Cemetery are three victims of the World War II who were born on St. Eustatius: John Otavo Dembrooke, James Clarence van Putten en William Oraldo Hooker On May 4, during the Remembrance of the Dead, they are remembered with a ceremony at the cemetery.
+On Salem Cemetery there is a cenotaph for three victims of World War II who were born on St. Eustatius: John Otavo Dembrooke, James Clarence van Putten and William Oraldo Hooker On May 4, during the Remembrance of the Dead, they are remembered with a ceremony at the cemetery.